Update on the Assessment Cycle in Ontario

 Header article mise à jour cycle ontario

-Since the incorporation of MPAC, all properties within the Province of Ontario have been re-assessed on a four-year cycle.
+Since the incorporation of MPAC, property assessment is on a four-year cycle for all properties within the Province of Ontario.
 When a new cycle starts, every property owner in the province is mailed an updated Property Assessment Notice reflecting the assessed value and classification of their property as of the valuation date.
 The new cycle was scheduled to start in 2021 but was delayed due to COVID-19’s pervasive impact on all segments of the economy and on our daily life.

-This year, the government was expected to announce a new reassessment date.
+This year, the government was expected to announce a new date for property valuation.
 Although the province is gradually rebounding amidst the lingering consequences of COVID-19, the Ontario government has decided to postpone the planned reassessment for the 2021, 2022, and 2023 tax years.
 According to the 2021 Ontario Economic Outlook and Fiscal Review, property assessments for these tax years will continue to be based on current values as of January 1, 2016.

 What does this mean for your business?